rajnathani/bacon/README.md

 many different fields like road planning, airline routing, and even game development.
 Therefore I thought I'd share this great example of it to find distances between actors in the industry.

+###Visualizing the problem with graphs
+In order to solve the problem we are going to need a form of abstraction.
+The dataset of actors and movies alongwith their relationship can be viewed as a graph, where the *nodes represent actors* and *movies represent edges*.
+To find the closest connection between Kevin Bacon and the user inputted actor we can perform a *breadth first search* beginning at the node representing Kevin Bacon, till we reach the node representing the user inputted actor.
+By performing the search breadth first as opposed to depth first we are guarenteed to obtain the shortest path, and this is regardless of whether the given path is unique.
+More about this at [http://ocw.mit.edu/courses/sloan-school-of-management/15-082j-network-optimization-fall-2010/lecture-notes/MIT15_082JF10_lec03.pdf](http://ocw.mit.edu/courses/sloan-school-of-management/15-082j-network-optimization-fall-2010/lecture-notes/MIT15_082JF10_lec03.pdf).

 ###About the Implementation

 The language used: python